Mister Johnson (novel)

 Mister Johnson (1939) is a novel by Joyce Cary.
-It is the story of a young Nigerian who falls afoul of the British colonial authorities.
+It is the story of a young Nigerian who falls foul of the British colonial authorities.
 Although the novel has a comic tone, the story itself is tragic.
-Joyce Cary has been quoted as saying that Mister Johnson was his favorite book that he had written.
+Joyce Cary has been quoted as saying that Mister Johnson was his favourite book that he had written.
 Mister Johnson is often read in schools and has had a wide audience.
 It has been adapted as a play by Norman Rosten and a 1990 film by Bruce Beresford.
 Chinua Achebe has said that Mister Johnson struck him as superficial and helped form his determination to write his own novels about Nigeria.
-Other critics have found Cary's portrayal of his main character patronizing and Johnson himself childish.
+Other critics have found Cary's portrayal of his main character patronising and Johnson himself childish.

 Plot summary

 Johnson, a young African, is assigned as clerk at a British district office in Fada, Nigeria.
 He is from a different district and is regarded as a foreigner by those native to the area.
-Johnson works his way into local society, marrying there only one wife- he is monogamous-, but never really fitting in.
+Johnson works his way into local society, marrying there only one wife (he is monogamous), but never really fitting in.
 At the same time, he has difficulties in adjusting to the regulations and mechanism of the district office and his official duties.
 The district officer, Rudbeck, meanwhile, is dissatisfied with his work in the service and his life in Africa.

 Rudbeck conceives the notion that a road linking Fada to the main highway and larger population centers will be of great benefit to the region.
 Johnson, as Rudbeck's clerk, also becomes enthused about this project.
-Johnson is one of Cary's joy-filled characters, possessor of a great energy that infects all around him.
-People are drawn to Johnson and follow him without realizing that they are being led.
+Johnson stands out as one of Cary's most exuberant characters, possessing a contagious enthusiasm that elevates the spirits of everyone around him.
+People are drawn to Johnson and follow him without realising that they are being led.
 Indeed, Johnson has no clear idea of where he is going.

 His delight is in seeing those around him happy.
 His mood infects Rudbeck and, when Johnson suggests how the books may be fiddled to support Rudbeck's road project, the colonial officer is seduced.
-But Rudbeck's swindle is uncovered and he returns to England to be with his wife.
-Johnson now goes to work for Gollup, a retired army sergeant who has married a Nigerian woman and runs the local store.
+But Rudbeck's swindle is uncovered, and he returns to England to be with his wife.
+Johnson now goes to work for Gollup, a retired army sergeant who lives with his Nigerian mistress and runs the local store.
 Gollup is an abusive drunkard given to racist epithets, but he admires Johnson's good-humored courage in facing up to his words and blows.